jenna1701/ExactLigandConeAngles/README.md

 * *kPrint* = 4, For each ligand print both {ConeAngle, ConeAxis, ConeAtoms} and a histogram of candidate three-atom cone angles (°) in the range of (θ<sub>2max</sub>,θ<sub>cm</sub>)

 **ConeAnglePackage.nb/ConeAnglePackage.m**
 ConeAnglePackage.nb includes all mathematics used to solve for and visualize the cone angle.
 Atomic symbols H, He, C, N, O, F, Ne, Si, P, S, Cl, Ar, As, Se, Br, Kr, Te, I, Xe, and Fe are supported.
-To add atoms that are not supported, add the atomic symbol and van der Waals radius in ConeAnglePackage.nb in the *RvdW* variable. *RvdW* is a list of three lists.
+To add atoms that are not supported, add the atomic symbol and van der Waals radius (in Å) in ConeAnglePackage.nb in the *RvdW* variable. *RvdW* is a list of three lists.
 The first list holds atomic symbols, the second list holds van der Waals radii, and the third list holds the colors the atoms appear in the visualization in *kPrint* = 2.
 Once edits have been made to ConeAnglePackage.nb, the file must be saved as a Mathematica Package with the .m extension to allow ConeAngleDriver.nb to call upon the package.

 ## OUTPUT
 Program output will appear in ConeAngleDriver.nb along with the total run time.
-Output level is controlled by kPrint in ConeAngleDriver.nb.
+Output level is controlled by *kPrint* in ConeAngleDriver.nb.

 ## CITATION
 If you find this work useful, please cite our publication: